New Experimentally Observable Gamma-ray Emissions from 241Am Nuclear Decay: Nuclear Transition Possibilities

 \section{Nuclear Transition Possibilities}

 De-excitation of the ${}^{241}$Am alpha-decay daughter product, ${}^{237}$Np, proceeds via gamma emission or conversion electrons.
 There are several combinations of ${}^{237}$Np levels whose energy differences agree within uncertainty with the measured centroids at 207.72(2)~keV and 208.21(1)~keV.
-Table~\ref{tab:evidence} shows this agreement between experimentally determined centroids and theoretical photon emission energies.
+Table~\ref{tab:evidence} shows this agreement between experimentally determined centroids and proposed photon emission energies.
 Propagated uncertainties in Table~\ref{tab:evidence} consist of centroid least-squares fit uncertainties and the uncertainties in the tabulated ${}^{237}$Np nuclear level energies.

 Based on the energy levels of ${}^{237}$Np~\cite{Basunia2006_237,ENSDF}, there is only one candidate for a transition that could produce a 208.2~keV photon.
-The transition from 434.12~keV ($J^{\pi}=({11/2}^-)$) to 225.96~keV ($J^{\pi}={11/2}^-$) would be an electric-monopole (E0) transition.
-Since single gamma-ray emissions from E0 transitions are forbidden, it is possible that the tentatively assigned angular momentum of the 434.12~keV energy level is wrong.
+The transition from 434.12~keV ($J^{\pi}=({11/2}^-)$) to 225.96~keV ($J^{\pi}={11/2}^-$) is predominantly a magnetic dipole (M1) and electric quadrupole (E2) transition.
+The parentheticals on the spin-parity description of the 434.12~keV state indicate a tentative spin-parity assignment.

-There were three candidates for the transition producing a 207.7~keV photon.
-One transition (799.82~keV ($J^{\pi}={9/2}^-$) to 592.33~keV ($J^{\pi}={13/2}^+$) is ignored as the transition energy is not well-matched to the experimentally measured value.
-The transition from 721.96~keV ($J^{\pi}={5/2}^-$) to 514.19~keV ($J^{\pi}=({3/2}^-)$) has a transition energy of 207.77~keV and is a magnetic-dipole (M1) transition, which is not unreasonable given the low intensity of this peak.
-The transition from 805.77~keV ($J^{\pi}=({7/2}^+,{9/2}^+)$) to 597.99~keV ($J^{\pi}={11/2}^+$) has an energy difference of 207.78~keV would predominantly be an M1 or M2 transition, depending on the actual angular momentum of the 805.77~keV energy level.
+There are three candidates for the transition producing a 207.7~keV photon.
+The transition 799.82~keV ($J^{\pi}={9/2}^-$) to 592.33~keV ($J^{\pi}={13/2}^+$) can be eliminated because the transition energy is not well-matched to the experimentally measured value.
+The transition from 721.96~keV ($J^{\pi}={5/2}^-$) to 514.19~keV ($J^{\pi}=({3/2}^-)$) would have a transition energy of 207.77~keV and is predominantly a magnetic-dipole (M1) and electric quadrupole (E2) transition, which is not unreasonable given the low intensity of this peak.
+The transition from 805.77~keV ($J^{\pi}=({7/2}^+,{9/2}^+)$) to 597.99~keV ($J^{\pi}={11/2}^+$) with an energy difference of 207.78~keV would predominantly be an M1 or M2 transition, depending on the actual spin and parity of the 805.77~keV energy level.
 A quadrupole transition is much less likely than a dipole transition, but neither are unreasonable given the low experimental branching ratio of this peak~\cite{Krane1987}.
-Based on this, there is one likely transition candidate for the 208.2~keV peak and two candidates for the 207.7~keV peak.
+Based on this, there is one possible transition candidate for the 208.2~keV peak and two candidates for the 207.7~keV peak.